dmytro/capistrano-recipes/README.md

 - rbenv.rb - TODO
 - setup.rb - Change ownership of the created directories at the setup stage
   - `:deploy:chown_dirs`
+- ensure_tagged_release - if this recipe is included, before deployment it will check that current checked out deployment code (not application) is tagged.
+This is to ensure that production setups are released only using stable code.
+Relase tag should be formatted acordingly to Semantic versioningn (vA.B.C).

 #### Remote logs